 Hydrophilic catheters help you avoid discomfort and infection by reducing friction and trauma to the urethra.
-Unlike traditional catheters, hydrophilic catheters have a surface that stays smooth and slippery all the way from insertion to final withdrawal, due to a coating of lubrication that is bound to the catheter surface and activated by water.
-Also, since the catheter’s pre-lubricated coating is activated by sterile water, there is no need to touch it, lessening the risk for contamination by stray bacteria or pathogens that might be on your hands.
+Unlike traditional catheters, hydrophilic catheters have a surface that stays smooth and slippery all the way from insertion to withdrawal.
+This is due to a coating of lubrication that is bound to the catheter surface and activated by water.
+Because hydrophilic catheters do not require manual lubrication, your hands will never need to touch the catheter tube, thereby reducing the risk of contamination by stray bacteria or pathogens that might be on your hands.

 3. Use a catheter with an introducer tip, such as a closed system catheter.

-Most closed systems have an added safety feature called an introducer or insertion tip.
-The introducer tip allows the pre-lubricated urinary catheter to bypass the highest concentrations of bacteria located in the first few millimeters of the urethra, rather than pushing that bacteria further into the urethra during insertion.
-This will help fight against infections.
+Most closed systems have an added safety feature called an introducer tip.
+The soft, flexible introducer tip allows the pre-lubricated catheter to bypass the highest concentrations of bacteria inside the urethra.
+In other words, this added safety feature helps you avoid pushing bacteria back into your body and reduces the risk of contamination that could lead to infection.

 4. Learn the correct way to catheterize.